jhnwnstd/shannon/README.md

 ## Methodology

 1. **Load and Format Corpus**:
-   The script reads the `Linear_B_Lexicon.csv` file and formats the words by removing duplicates and cleaning the text using regular expressions to match Linear B glyphs.
+   The scripts read the respective corpus files and format the words by removing duplicates and cleaning the text using regular expressions to match the appropriate characters (Latin letters for English, Linear B glyphs for Linear B).

 2. **Build KenLM Model**:
    A KenLM language model is trained on the formatted corpus.
-This model is used to calculate the entropy based on n-grams (sequences of n adjacent glyphs).
+This model is used to calculate the entropy based on n-grams (sequences of n adjacent characters or glyphs).

 3. **Calculate Entropy**:
    - **H0 (Zero-order approximation)**: Calculated using the logarithm of the alphabet size.
-   - **H1 (First-order approximation)**: Calculated using the frequencies of individual glyphs.
+   - **H1 (First-order approximation)**: Calculated using the frequencies of individual characters or glyphs.
-   - **H3 (Third-order approximation)**: Calculated using the KenLM model to predict the next glyph in a sequence.
+   - **H3 (Third-order approximation)**: Calculated using the KenLM model to predict the next character or glyph in a sequence.

 4. **Calculate Redundancy**:
    Redundancy is calculated as the percentage reduction in entropy due to the language's statistical structure: